-17.4Adaption Actions
+17.4 Adaption Actions

-The actions for adaptation to climate change shall address risks or impacts.
+The actions for adaptation to climate change shall consider the risks and impacts.
 These actions are drawn mostly from existing forest management practices.

 17.5 Mitigation Actions

 Mitigation actions on climate change shall focus reducing Green House Gases (GHG) emissions by source and increasing GHG removals by sinks.
 These actions can be grouped into four general categories: